Child marriage: Religious norms and laws

-Historically within the Catholic Church, before the 1917 Code of Canon Law, the minimum age for a dissoluble betrothal (sponsalia de futuro) was seven years in the contractees.
-The minimum age for a valid marriage was puberty, or nominally 14 for males and 12 for females.
-The 1917 Code of Canon Law raised the minimum age for a valid marriage at 16 for males and 14 for females.
-The 1983 Code of Canon Law maintained the minimum age for a valid marriage at 16 for males and 14 for females.

-English Ecclesiastical Law forbade the marriage of a girl before the age of puberty.
+Most religions practiced throughout history have established a minimum age for marriage.
+Christian canon law forbade the marriage of a girl before the onset of puberty.
+Within the Catholic Church, before the 1917 Code of Canon Law, the minimum age for a dissoluble betrothal (sponsalia de futuro) was seven years in the contractees.
+The minimal age for a valid marriage was puberty, or nominally 14 for males, and 12 for females.
+The 1917 Code of Canon Law raised the minimal age for a valid marriage to 16 for males, and 14 for females.
+The 1983 Code of Canon Law maintained the minimal age for a valid marriage at 16 for males and 14 for females.
+English ecclesiastical law forbade the marriage of a girl before the age of puberty.